Strangehaven: Influences

-Millidge cites the television series The Prisoner and Twin Peaks as inspirations for Strangehaven, and the similarities are obvious.
-Like the titular Prisoner, Alex Hunter is trapped in a picturesque, apparently British village from which there is no escape.
+Millidge cited the television series The Prisoner and Twin Peaks as inspirations for Strangehaven.
+Like the protagonist of The Prisoner, Alex Hunter is trapped in a picturesque, apparently British village from which there is no escape.
 In Strangehaven's case, he is not pursued by any kind of security device; rather, any attempt by him to leave results in the geography of the outlying area warping to deposit him back in the village, as if he had somehow driven in a circle.
 In one issue, a man in the local post office also uses the phrase "be seeing you", which was a catchphrase of that show.

 The influences of Twin Peaks are also evident; it, too, was about a stranger entering a small community plagued by supernatural strangeness, and interacting with a number of quirky and sometimes supernatural locals.
 Like those living in Twin Peaks, a number of the village's residents are members of opposing lodges — in this case the Knights and the Coven — and like Twin Peaks, its protagonist is extremely enthusiastic about the small community, despite its unusual aspects.
 One scene in which Elsie claims that her dogs told her who buried some bloody clothing mirrors a scene in Twin Peaks in which the Log Lady claims that her log witnessed some strange goings-on.
 The series also follows a soap-operatic style much like Twin Peaks, in which the supernatural is offset by more mundane story elements such as infidelity, young love, and murder.

 Millidge also took inspiration from The Darling Buds of May, a TV series about peaceful countryside life, and The Avengers, a '60s spy show that often featured quaint English villages run by diabolical masterminds.

 Art style

-Millidge's art is primarily photo-referenced and extremely realistic.
+Millidge's art was primarily photo-referenced and extremely realistic.
 For the first 18 issues, it was also entirely in black and white, with the exception of the painted covers.
 For the first half of the run, the majority of the art was done in basic inks, and the progression can be seen of Millidge's art from simple linework in issue one to the more complex crosshatching and computer-aided shading in later issues.
 From issue 13 onwards, Millidge's art changed completely to resemble an entirely painted look, with thicker black outlines around characters and more subtle shading.
 Since resuming in the anthology, Meanwhile, Millidge has provided full-colour artwork.

-The art in Strangehaven is not always consistent from issue to issue; from the very first issue, Mllidge inserted photographs, pencil drawings and painted art into the story, typically to illustrate stories being told by the characters, such as Megaron's tales of Amazonian mythology, or Mrs McCreadie's recollections of World War II.
+The art in Strangehaven was not always consistent from issue to issue; from the very first issue, Mllidge inserted photographs, pencil drawings and painted art into the story, typically to illustrate stories being told by the characters, such as Megaron's tales of Amazonian mythology, or Mrs McCreadie's recollections of World War II.

-Issue #19 was planned to be a "new format" issue, although the details of this new format, and whether it will involve further changes in the comic's art, were not announced.
+Issue #19 was planned to be a "new format" issue, although the details of this new format, and whether it would involve further changes in the comic's art, were not announced.